China–France relations: Post-Cold War

 This state of relations would not last, however.
 During the 1990s, France and the PRC repeatedly clashed as a result of the PRC's One China Policy.
 France sold weapons to Taiwan, angering the Beijing government.
 This resulted in the temporary closure of the French Consulate-General in Guangzhou.
 France eventually agreed to prohibit local companies from selling arms to Taiwan, and diplomatic relations resumed in 1994.
 Since then, the two countries have exchanged a number of state visits.
 Bilateral trade reached new high levels in 2000.
 Cultural ties between the two countries are less well represented, though France is making an effort to improve this disparity.
 France has expanded its research facilities dealing with Chinese history, culture, and current affairs.
-Organizations associated with the International Liaison Department of the Chinese Communist Party maintain links with French parliamentarians.
+Organizations associated with the International Department of the Chinese Communist Party maintain links with French parliamentarians.
 The PRC operates over 70 talent recruitment "work stations" in France for technology transfer purposes.

 In 2008, Sino-French relations took a downturn in the wake of the 2008 Summer Olympics torch relay.
 As torchbearers passed through Paris, activists fighting for Tibetan independence and human rights repeatedly attempted to disrupt, hinder or halt the procession.
 The Chinese government hinted that Sino-French friendship could be affected while Chinese protesters organized boycotts of the French-owned retail chain Carrefour in major Chinese cities including Kunming, Hefei and Wuhan.
 Hundreds of people also joined anti-French rallies in those cities and Beijing.
 Both governments attempted to calm relations after the demonstrations.
 French President Nicolas Sarkozy wrote a letter of support and sympathy to Jin Jing, a Chinese athlete who had carried the Olympic torch.
 CCP general secretary Hu Jintao subsequently sent a special envoy to France to help strengthen relations.